 Family is important.
 But what if you get an awful, sinking feeling at the thought of seeing your relatives?

-Your relationship may not always run smoothly.
-But if you have panic attacks because of your kin, it may be a sign of Syngenesophobia.
+Your relationships may not always run smoothly, but if you have panic attacks because of your kin, it may be a sign of syngenesophobia.

-Syngenesophobia or the fear of relatives may seem absurd, but it’s not a joking matter for sufferers.
-It’s so serious that it is recognized by the American Psychiatric Association.
-Here’s everything you need to know about Syngenesophobia and how to deal with it.
+Syngenesophobia, or the fear of relatives, may seem absurd, but it’s no joking matter for sufferers.
+It is so serious that it’s recognized by the American Psychiatric Association.
+Here’s everything you need to know about syngenesophobia and how to deal with it.

 What Is Syngenesophobia?

 Syngenesophobia is the irrational fear of relatives.
-It is derived from these Greek words:
+It is derived from these Greek terms:

 Related Conditions